 Salary Info and Job Outlook

-According to PayScale.com, most student services coordinators earn between $28,741 and $50,939 a year as of July 2014.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) indicated that the employment of postsecondary education administrators in general is projected to increase by about 15% between 2012 and 2022.
+According to PayScale.com, most student services coordinators earn between $34,000 and $59,000 a year as of April 2021.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) indicated that the employment of postsecondary education administrators in general is projected to increase at an average rate between 2019 and 2029.